OmarO92/api_recipes/tests/README.md

 An additional, optional, parameter is ```-DBASE_URL```.
 You can use it to specify which server to use when running the tests:-

 - *https://app.receptiviti.com* - this is the production server.
-- *https://sandbox-api.receptiviti.com* - this is the sandbox environment where you can test your code before deploying it in production.

 ##Python
 ###Setup